 A model system which closely mimics the in vivo pancreatic cancer tumor microenvironment in patients is necessary to make clinically-relevant discoveries and to evaluate novel therapies.
 The ideal model system should: represent a broad range of cancer subtypes; have an intact tumor microenvironment, including stroma, extracellular matrix, and immune cells; and be expandable at reasonable cost while still maintaining the heterogeneity and complexity of the original tumor.
-As no single model faithfully recapitulates the human tumor microenvironment, the Hale Family Research Center employs multiple model systems to explore all facets of the pancreatic cancer niche in our studies.
+As no single model faithfully recapitulates the human tumor microenvironment, the Hale Family Center For Pancreatic Cancer Research employs multiple model systems to explore all facets of the pancreatic cancer niche in our studies.

 Cell Lines.
 Historically, the culture of pancreatic cancer cell lines involves growth of cells on plastic dishes in nutrient media.
 Cell lines can be grown indefinitely in culture, however, there are a limited number of available lines derived from a given cancer type and the selection of lines does not accurately reflect the genomic heterogeneity seen across the full spectrum of human cancers of that type.
 In addition, cell cultures lack structural organization and an intact tumor microenvironment.
 While specific cell lines have been favored in pancreatic cancer research (e.g., MIA PaCa2, PANC-1), there are positives and negatives associated with the use of any given cell line.
 The choice of cell line, therefore, depends on the questions being asked by the researcher.